-With the primary goal of changing the program's culture upon entering the Atlantic Coast Conference, Greg Miller begins his third year as the University of Pittsburgh's head women's soccer coach.
+With the primary goal of changing the program's culture to one of consistent excellence, Greg Miller begins his fourth year as the University of Pittsburgh's head women's soccer coach.

 In 2013, Pitt competed in its first season in the ACC, arguably the nation's most competitive women's soccer league.
 He followed that up by signing the highest rated recruiting class in the history of the Pitt women's soccer program as the 12-member 2014 class was ranked No. 14 nationally by bigsoccer.com.

 In his first season as head coach in 2012, he guided the Panthers to three times as many wins as established in the previous year.
-After the season, he went to work on the recruiting trail, immediately signing his first 12-player recruiting class that includes individuals from three different countries and six different states.
+After the season, he went to work on the recruiting trail, immediately signing his first 12-player recruiting class that included individuals from three different countries and six different states.
 Most importantly, the incoming student-athletes all arrived with winning backgrounds